google-site-verification: googlee16c7726ecc34510.html

 Homeless Assistance

-The city is not a direct service provider and funds agencies in the community to provide direct services to individuals experiencing homelessness.
+The city is not a direct service provider, but it funds community agencies that provide direct services to individuals experiencing homelessness.

 Aurora Regional Navigation Campus